pvcordeiro/my-finance-tracker/README.md

 This is an ongoing project, since I use it myself by hosting it on a raspberry pi.
 So it'll be probably updated regularly.

-TODO: a proper login screen, more features, improve design, maybe change it to a framework.
+TODO: organize folder structure, more features, improve design, maybe move it to a framework.

 ## License
 MIT